 Although hyaluronic acid preparations also include anesthetics that can relieve the pain during the procedure, you may have a little pain in the injection area during the administration of the filler.
 Anesthetic creams are used to help reduce the pain in the injection area.
 Local anesthesia can be applied for lip and deep wrinkle injections that may be associated with more pain.

 Which facial areas can be treated by fillers?

 Facial fillers are most frequently applied to the deep creases between cheeks and lips.
-Other common areas include the vertical lines between the brows and corners of mouth.
-Crow’s feet and fine clefts on lips are treated by a fine dermal filler while a thicker dermal filler is used for jawline, cheekbones and cheeks to enhance the shape of the face.
+Other common areas include the vertical lines between the brows and corners of the mouth.
+Crow’s feet and fine clefts on lips are treated by a fine dermal filler while a thicker dermal filler is used for jawline, cheekbones, and cheeks to enhance the shape of the face.

 Are fillers used for areas other than the face?

 Fillers can also be used for augmenting breasts and buttocks or body-shaping.
 If the breast augmentation requested is not much, and no surgical intervention is required, then fillers can be used.
 However, it is less favored since fillers are temporary and costly.